Skip to Content

 Blue Chalcedony Can Be Found in Nebraska

-Blue agates, commonly referred to as blue chalcedony, can be found in the northwestern parts of Nebraska, specifically in Dawes County.
-There, you need to head towards the Chadron Formation, where you can find plenty of specimens in the gravels and area washes in the northern parts of the region.
+Blue agates, commonly called blue chalcedony, can be found in northwestern Nebraska, specifically in Dawes County.
+There, you need to head towards the Chadron Formation, where you can find plenty of specimens in the gravels, and area washes in the northern parts of the region.

 Where to Find Fossils in Nebraska?

-In Nebraska, there are plenty of fossils that you can find, relics, and even petrified wood, opalized wood, agatized wood, and even petrified palm wood.
+Nebraska has many fossils, relics, petrified wood, opalized wood, agatized wood, and even petrified palm wood.
 Plant and animal fossils are pretty common and easy to find!

 The best place to search for fossils in Nebraska is at the Ashville Fossil Beds; however, collecting specimens is prohibited.
 Therefore, you can go to the northwest, to the White River Badlands.
 Guides will help you on your way, and you can keep what you find.